“Always be a good sport. Be a good sport all ways.”

-At 90 years old, with a career that spans nearly 70 years, Robertson has the ability to change the dynamic of a room with only his voice.
-He isn’t putting on the headset every Saturday or traveling across the western half of the U.S. with the Rainiers anymore, but “Bob Rob” isn’t shy about showing his ageless smile around Cheney Stadium either.
+Living over 91 remarkable years, with a career that spanned nearly 70 years, Robertson had the ability to change the dynamic of a room with only his voice.
+At the end of his life, Bob wasn’t putting on the headset every Saturday or traveling across the western half of the U.S. with the Rainiers anymore, but “Bob Rob” wasn’t shy about showing his ageless smile around Cheney Stadium either.

-These days when Robertson frequents R House, he typically positions himself where he’s most comfortable: on the 2nd floor, third base side, seated in the Bob Robertson Broadcast Booth, a space deservedly named after himself.
-Without fail, he sits just to the left of Mike Curto, Tacoma’s everyday play-by-play man.
+When Bob frequented R House in 2019, he typically positioned himself where he was most comfortable: on the 2nd floor, third base side, seated in the Bob Robertson Broadcast Booth, a space deservedly named after himself.
+Without fail, he’d sit just to the left of Mike Curto, Tacoma’s everyday play-by-play man.

-“I’ve had a great time working with Bob and it’s always fun to hear his stories about calling games in an earlier era of Minor League Baseball,” Curto said.
+“I’ve had a great time working with Bob and it’s always fun to hear his stories about calling games in an earlier era of Minor League Baseball,” Curto said in October 2019.
 “It’s a joy when he stops by the booth these days.
 There are always fans who want to stop by and shake his hand.”

-Settling in hours before first pitch, often times on days when he won’t even be hitting the air, Bob is there.
-After prepping weekly broadcasts for decades, lighting up a room while skimming game notes and chatting about who’s hot and who’s not is what the legendary Robertson knows best.
+Settling in hours before first pitch, often times on days when he wouldn’t even be hitting the air, Bob was there.
+After prepping weekly broadcasts for decades, lighting up a room while skimming game notes and chatting about who’s hot and who’s not is what the legendary Robertson knew best.

-It keeps Bob involved in the game, which has been his goal since jumping into broadcasting.
-He often reminisces on the joys of being in the clubhouse, talking shop with the Tacoma Giants players of the 1960s.
+It kept Bob involved in the game, which was his goal since jumping into broadcasting.
+He often reminisced on the joys of being in the clubhouse, talking shop with the Tacoma Giants players of the 1960s.